kritzcreek/pscid/README.md

 pscid will show you errors and warnings (one at a time) whenever you save a PureScript source file.
 This makes for a nice iterative workflow.

 Type `b` inside `pscid`'s terminal window to build your project.
-This looks up the `build` script inside your package.json and failing to find that will run `pulp build`.
+This looks up the `pscid:build` script inside your package.json, then falls back to the `build` script, and then finally tries `pulp build`.

 Type `t` inside `pscid`'s terminal window to test your project.
-As with building this looks up the `test` script in package.json first, and falls back to `pulp test` otherwise.
+As with building this looks up the `pscid:test` script first, then `test`, then falls back to `pulp test` as a last resort.

 Type `q` to quit pscid.